Our New World New Voices Faculty

 Brown is best known for his RED RISING trilogy.
 His 2014 novel RED RISING received widespread positive reviews and hit The New York Times Best Seller list.
 The 2015 sequel, GOLDEN SON, hit #6 on the same list and was equally praised by critics.
 In 2016, MORNING STAR reached #1 on the New York Times Best Seller list in Adult Hardcover, Digital Book and cumulative as well as #1 on the USA Today list.
 Entertainment Weekly wrote, "Brown has packed his pages with an astonishing amount of cinematic action and twists."
 Universal Pictures acquired the rights for a film adaptation of RED RISING in a 7-figure auction.
 Marc Forster is set to direct with Joe Roth producing.
 Brown wrote six novels and faced rejection from over 120 agents before selling the first novel in the trilogy.

 Michael collaborates with Macmillan Entertainment to develop new high-concept projects for both film and print.
-He is a story creator for the forthcoming novel by Macmillan, MAGICIANS IMPOSSIBLE, as well as a producer for the adaptation of the novel to a television series by Fox.
+He is a story creator for the new novel by Macmillan, MAGICIANS IMPOSSIBLE, as well as a producer for the adaptation of the novel to a television series by Fox.
 He is one of two Development Executives for AEI Films and Books that produces mainstream, HBO/Cinemax, and independent films, while also developing and agenting best selling novels.
 His fiction has been published extensively in journals including Conjunctions, North American Review, Quarterly West, and many others, and his novel, ALL THE DARK WE WILL NOT SEE, a magic realist retelling of Reagan Washington, is published by Serving House Books.
-He is the director of Algonkian Conferences, sponsor of NWNV and the New York Pitch Conference.
+His is the creator, chief writer and editor of WAR OF THE WORLD MAKERS, a dark science-fantasy from Del Sol Press.
+He is also the director of Algonkian Conferences, sponsor of NWNV and the New York Pitch Conference.

 THE EVENT LOCATION